crescent-network/crescent/x/farming/spec/08_proposal.md

 # Proposal

-The farming module contains the following public plan governance proposal that receives one of the following requests.
+The `farming` module contains the following public plan governance proposal that receives one of the following requests.

 - `AddRequestProposal` is the request proposal that requests the module to create a public farming plan.
-You can either input epoch amount `EpochAmount` or epoch ratio `EpochRatio`.
-Depending on which value of the parameter you input, it creates the following plan type `FixedAmountPlan` or `RatioPlan`.

 - `UpdateRequestProposal` is the request proposal that requests the module to update the plan.
-You can also update the plan type.
+Updating the the plan type is also supported.

 - `DeleteRequestProposal` is the request proposal that requests the module to delete the plan.
-It sends all remaining coins in the plan's farming pool `FarmingPoolAddress` to the termination address `TerminationAddress` and mark the plan as terminated.

 ## PublicPlanProposal